MARKET SNAPSHOT: U.S. Stocks Set To Struggle, As Investors Look For Guidance From Fed Speakers

 Elsewhere in politics, Japan Prime Minister Shinzo Abe on Monday called a snap general election (http://www.marketwatch.com/story/japans-leader-abe-calls-an-early-general-election-2017-09-25)in a bid to consolidate power amid a struggle to resolve a crisis with North Korea, according to media reports.
 Abe said he'll dissolve parliament on Thursday Sept.
 28, but gave no date for the election.

-Gold prices were flat.
+Gold prices were slightly lower.
 Brent oil prices rallied amid a growing market consensus (http://www.marketwatch.com/story/brent-oil-rallies-as-hopes-grow-opec-will-extend-output-deal-2017-09-25) that OPEC will likely extend its production-cut deal.

 (END) Dow Jones Newswires